Skip to Content

 It is in the present and only in the present that we can truly nourish our happiness and handle and take care of our pain and our suffering.

 Mindfulness is the art of focusing your attention on the present moment.
 It is a deep awareness and understanding of everything as it happens in real time.
-Mindfulness is best practiced through meditation and other activities like japa yoga or deep breathing.

-To get started, I love this meditation guide by Leo Babauta at Zen Habits.
+I love this meditation guide by Leo Babauta at Zen Habits.
 His tips include: do it first thing in the morning, start with just 2 minutes, and don’t get caught up in the how, just do it!
 Before you know it, you’ll be meditating for 8 minutes, 20 minutes, or even several hours.

 Among its benefits, mindfulness helps us choose healthy thoughts over thoughts that can damage our mental health, help us monitor our stress response, and even slow down time!
 It helps you find peace, be more grateful, and extend your inner peace to those around you.